-For information about how signatures are validated, refer to Validating the signature of signed tokens.
-For information about how each type of secret store resolves named secrets, refer to Secrets.
+For information about how IG verifies signatures, refer to Validating the signature of signed tokens.
+For information about how secret stores resolve named secrets, refer to Secrets.

 The SecretsProvider to use to resolve queried secrets, such as passwords and cryptographic keys.
 Provide either the name of a SecretsProvider object defined in the heap, or specify a SecretsProvider object inline.